Our role in promoting foreign trade

-On behalf of the German federal government we implement two export promotion programmes:
+On behalf of the German federal government we implement three export promotion programmes:

 - the to finance German exports to developing and emerging countries

 - the to support the German shipbuilding industry

 Interview with Dr Nadja Marschhausen, Head of Structuring Advisory at KfW IPEX-Bank

 With goods and services valued at EUR 1.3 trillion, Germany exported more in 2018 than ever before in its history.
 The Federal Government also supports German exports – for example, through guarantees provided by the export credit insurer Euler Hermes Deutschland, which has a mandate to carry out this task.
 "These are an important building block in the area of export finance," said Dr Nadja Marschhausen, Head of Structuring Advisory, explains the importance of export credit insurance for the German and European economy.